visualizedata/archive/README.md

 This repository archives projects made by students of the MS Data Visualization program at Parsons School of Design.

-> ⚠️ Please submit a pull request with your new project URL if you relocate your work to a different domain name or hosting provider.
+> **Note**: Please submit a pull request with your new project URL if you relocate your work to a different domain name or hosting provider.

 # Getting Started